 Risks of hip injection include local inflammation, transient numbness from escape of the local anaesthetic around the main nerve down the front of the thigh and very rare reports of infection, which is quoted at 1 in 10,000.

 Will I be reviewed following my hip injection?

 Mr Hoad-Reddick will tend to follow patients up 6-8 weeks following their hip injection.
-Ultimately Mr Hoad-Reddick will decide on how many follow-up appointments will be required as some patient may have more or less than the routine amount.
+Ultimately, Mr Hoad-Reddick will decide on how many follow-up appointments will be required as some patients may have more or less than the routine amount.